 Voters must be able to mark, verify, and cast their ballot or other associated cast vote records independently and without assistance from others.

-If a voting system includes any features voters might use after casting a ballot, they must be accessible.
+If a voting system includes any features voters might use after casting a ballot as part of end-to-end (E2E) verifiable system ballot tracking, they must be accessible.